SERENA (2014)–Directed by Susanne Bier, and starring Bradley Cooper and Jennifer Lawrence.

 THE TREE OF LIFE (2011)–Directed by Terrence Malick, and starring Brad Pitt, Jessica Chastain and Sean Penn.
 THE TREE OF LIFE won the Palme d’Or at the 2011 Cannes Film Festival and was nominated for Best Picture, 2012 Academy Awards.

-Paula Mae’s projects in development include: THE KIND WORTH KILLING, based on the novel by Peter Swanson; WRONG MOVE, based on the Jonathan Stone novel; THE TRUTH AND OTHER LIES, based on the novel by Sascha Arango; ALL THE OLD KNIVES, based on the spy thriller by Olen Steinhauer, to be directed by James Marsh, starring Chris Pine and Michelle Williams; MARRIED SEX, based on the novel by Jesse Kornbluth, to be directed by Griffin Dunne–these to be produced alongside Nick Wechsler and Steve Schwartz.
+Paula Mae’s projects in development include: THE KIND WORTH KILLING, based on the novel by Peter Swanson; WRONG MOVE, based on the Jonathan Stone novel; THE TRUTH AND OTHER LIES, based on the novel by Sascha Arango; ALL THE OLD KNIVES, based on the spy thriller by Olen Steinhauer, to be directed by James Marsh; MARRIED SEX, based on the novel by Jesse Kornbluth, to be directed by Griffin Dunne–these to be produced alongside Nick Wechsler and Steve Schwartz.

-Also in development: WHITE OUT, based on a story by Reinhold Messner, set in the world of Himalayan mountain climbing; THE LAST OF THE TRIBE, to be directed by Yuval Adler, and produced alongside Steve Schwartz, Dave Bartis, Ed Saxon and Doug Liman; and GORILLA MONSOON, an extreme-sports adventure movie, based on a story by John Long.
+Also in development: WHITE OUT, based on a story by Reinhold Messner, set in the world of Himalayan mountain climbing; THE LAST OF THE TRIBE, to be directed by Yuval Adler, and produced alongside Steve Schwartz, Dave Bartis, Ed Saxon and Doug Liman; and THE PHOENIX POINT, a sci-fi adventure movie, based on a story by John Long.

 In theatre, Paula Mae Schwartz was a producer of Deaf West Theatre’s musical revival of SPRING AWAKENING (2015) at the Wallis Annenberg Center for the Performing Arts, and a producer of the Broadway production at the Brooks Atkinson Theatre (2015-2016).